Supporting a safe online experience for young people

 Our work to address bullying and harassment

-To that end, we’ve created rules that define what we will and won’t allow on our platforms, we are continually increasing our investment in new technologies and tools to prevent people being exposed to bullying and harassing content in the first place, and also give them the ability to easily block and report it if they are.
+To that end, we’ve created rules that define what we will and won’t allow on our platforms, we are continually increasing our investment in new technologies and tools to prevent people from being exposed to bullying and harassing content in the first place, and also give them the ability to easily block and report it if they are.

 When it comes to bullying and harassment, context and intent matter.
 Bullying and harassment are often very personal — it can show up in different ways for different people, from making repeated and unwanted contact, to making public threats or to threatening public figures.
 This is why we are constantly looking at how we can update our policies to respond to new issues or challenges that people may experience, and we don’t make these policy and product decisions alone.
-We use insights and feedback taken from more than 800 safety partners globally, including with Australian safety organisations, experts and academics.
+We use insights and feedback taken from more than 800 safety partners globally, including Australian safety organisations, experts, and academics.

 In recent years, there has been an increase in abuse directed at public figures, particularly women.
-In 2017, we began consulting on what more we could do to better protect public figures from abusive commentary that isn’t connected with public debate.
+In 2017, we began consulting on what more we could do to better protect public figures from the abusive commentary that isn’t connected with public debate.
 Listening to feedback, we have made changes to our bullying and harassment policy to help protect people from mass harassment and intimidation, and now offer more protections to public figures, particularly women, people of colour and members of the LGBTQI community, who we know can face increased scrutiny.
-We also developed new tools to turn off comments on a post, limit who can comment and prevent hateful messages being sent, whether text or emojis.
+We also developed new tools to turn off comments on a post, limit who can comment, and prevent hateful messages from being sent, whether text or emojis.

 Holding ourselves accountable

-How we act, spot and remove this content is core to keeping it off our platforms, and investing in safety and security will help us achieve this.
+How we act, spot, and remove this content is core to keeping it off our platforms, and investing in safety and security will help us achieve this.

 Last year, we spent USD$5 billion/ AU$7billion on safety and security.
-This allows us to use a combination of reports from our community, human review and artificial intelligence technology to enforce our policies.
-We acknowledge it can sometimes be difficult for our systems to distinguish between a bullying comment and a light-hearted joke without knowing the people involved or the nuance of the situation, and using technology to proactively detect this content can be more challenging than other types of violations – however we are making progress.
+This allows us to use a combination of reports from our community, human review, and artificial intelligence technology to enforce our policies.
+We acknowledge it can sometimes be difficult for our systems to distinguish between a bullying comment and a light-hearted joke without knowing the people involved or the nuance of the situation, and using technology to proactively detect this content can be more challenging than other types of violations - however, we are making progress.